HITECHCRIME/HC_SG124_Dryspace/README.md

 ## Lyrics

 ```
+CHORUS
 that sys tech took too many nulls aye
 — I ain't givin' up — hackin' real till we cut 10 (into)
 — I'm burnin' haze kush with my circle ops
 (We) bring it home (fast) or we dry in space
 Till we done

-Gettin' it done, tough nails through your coffin
+Gettin' it done (on), tough nails through your coffin
 Life runs its (own) course along the lines
 of others telling you to stop (often)
 Let'em try to touch you with their words